FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Frontier/Fhenix-T-FHE.md

 FHE makes it possible to write private smart contracts that keep on-chain data encrypted.
 You can create decentralized, permissionless blockchains with all data on-chain and auditable, while not actually visible.

-## Fhenix Frontier
+## Fhenix Helium Testnet

-The current Fhenix Frontier is the first public iteration of the Fhenix protocol.
+The current Fhenix Helium Testnet is the first public iteration of the Fhenix protocol.
 It is still an early build, and it has bugs (unfortunately) and many features that are still under development.

 There are many challenges ahead and many problems to solve.
 However, we are excited to be working on this project, because it is potentially an innovative and disrupting technology in the blockchain space.